 - Distance from Bolzano: 1 hour 40 minutes 105 km

-#4 Lake Toblach
+#4 Lake Toblach (Lago di Dobbiaco / Toblacher See)

-This small lake is next to Toblach, which, like Lake Reschen, also offers an amazing reflection of the mountain peaks that embrace it.
+This small lake is next to Toblach, which, like Lake Reschen, also offers a fantastic reflection of the mountain peaks that embrace it.
 You can admire the view by walking on the trail around the water.
+If you don’t look around too much, you can walk around the lake in 2 hours, but it’s recommended to take more time than that.

-In summer, you can not only go boating, but also swim in the lake, but I only recommend this if you can stand the cold water.
+In summer, you can not only go boating but also swim in the lake, but I only recommend this if you can stand the cold water.
 If the temperature goes up to 16 degrees, you’re already lucky because it’s not usually warmer than that.

 - Address: 39034 Dobbiaco, Autonomous Province of Bolzano, Italy